 - There should be no carrageenan in the food (this can be very harmful to cats).

-- Ideally manufacturing facilities should be company owned, certified and based in EU / North America.
+- Ideally, manufacturing facilities should be company-owned, certified, and based in the EU / North America.

 - Food should have a relatively high moisture content, cats need as much water as possible as they have a low thirst drive.
 Without regular water, cats can be prone to liver failure.

 Before we get too far, it is probably best that we explain the different types of wet cat food available.
 Different cats will have different preferences when it comes to aroma, temperature as well as texture.

 Each different type of wet cat food has a slightly different texture and through some trial and error, you should be able to find the best one for your cat.